llazzaro/chem-fingerprints/docs/index.rst

 ===================

-In this section I'll show you how to create a fingerprint file using a chemistry toolkit. chemfp includes support for OpenBabel, OpenEye, and RDKit.
+In this section I'll show you how to create a fingerprint file using a chemistry toolkit. chemfp includes support for Open Babel, OpenEye, and RDKit.

 We'll work with data from ChEBI http://www.ebi.ac.uk/chebi/ which